tkmr-akhs/ja-nist-sp-800/160v1/3-System-Security-Concepts.md

 * Combinations, sequences, and aggregate events and conditions

 [^38]: Many terms are used to describe the cause of asset loss.
 Some of these terms are specific to a community of interest or specialty field, while others span communities and specialties.
 There are also cases where the same term may be used differently across communities and specialty fields (e.g., the term threat has varying interpretations across communities, such as physical security, cybersecurity, commerce, law enforcement, industry, military combat operations, and military intelligence).
 The terms used as a synonym for the cause of asset loss include attack, breach, compromise, hazard, mishap, threat, violation, and vulnerability.

-SIGNIFICANCE OF LOSS – AN EXAMPLE
-The significance of loss due to a flat tire is determined and assessed without consideration for how or why the tire became flat (e.g., puncture, manufacturing defect, impact with curb or other object) and without any consideration of malicious intent (e.g., tire cut, valve stem loosened).
-Regardless of how or why the tire became flat, the significance of loss remains the same (e.g., loss of control if the vehicle is moving, inability to drive if the vehicle is stationary, time lost to replace or repair the tire to make the vehicle operable).

-The significance of loss due to a flat tire includes the inability to steer the vehicle, and the resultant adverse effect may be to impact some other object (i.e., a crash).
-The adverse effect of the loss of steering (loss of control) is specific, while the adverse effect of a crash is general (many other circumstances may result in a crash without any loss of the ability to steer the vehicle).

 * Events and conditions that are desirable, intended, and even planned yet produce unanticipated, unforeseen, and unpredictable results
 * Cascading and ripple events and conditions